kuvivek/drivingTheoryInGermany/README.md

 203. What must you be aware of?
 ✅ Pedestrians could cross the road
-❌I may not drive past the bus
+❌ I may not drive past the bus
 ✅ I may drive past the bus at walking speed
 **Comment**:  If a bus with hazard warning lights comes to a halt at a bus stop, other vehicles may only pass at walking speed:
 passengers or other people could cross the road at any time without paying attention!

 204. How do you respond to pedestrians wishing to cross the road into which you want to turn?
-❌Only wait if the pedestrians are using a marked crossing
+❌ Only wait if the pedestrians are using a marked crossing
 ✅ Allow the pedestrians to cross the road
-❌Make the turn quickly before the pedestrians
+❌ Make the turn quickly before the pedestrians
 **Comment**:  When turning, you must pay particular attention to pedestrians and wait if necessary.
 This means that you must
 give way to people who want to cross the road.
 It does not matter whether there are pedestrian crossings or traffic lights,
 for example, or not.